qaware/qaware-blog-source/content/posts/2020-11-17-hikaricp-on-jakarta-ee.md

 A JDBC connection pool is essential for application servers where several parallel requests need access to a database.
 Especially on high load, an efficient JDBC connection pool is important to avoid locked threads, delayed request processing or partial service interruptions.

-Payara, closely related to the GlassFish reference implementation of Jakarta EE, comes with its own implementation of a JDBC connection pool.
+Payara, closely related to the GlassFish reference implementation of Jakarta EE (JEE), comes with its own implementation of a JDBC connection pool.
 Under high load our application experienced locking deficiencies when it comes to high load.
 Fortunately, this implementation can be replaced with a custom connection pool using standard means of Jakarta EE.
 [HikariCP](https://github.com/brettwooldridge/HikariCP) offers a fast, reliable and small implementation of a connection pool without further dependencies.

 ## Data source definition